Cleveland Clinic logo

 Diagnosis and Tests

-• Magnetic resonance imaging (MRI) scan or computed tomography (CT) scan: An MRI or CT scan can show if you have damage to your pons and/or other portions of your brain.
+• MRI or CT scan: These can show if you have damage to your pons and/or other areas of your brain.

 • Cerebral angiography: This test can reveal if you have a blood clot in the arteries of your brainstem or somewhere else in your brain.

 • Electroencephalogram (EEG): This test measures the electrical activity of your brain.
-It can help healthcare providers determine if you’re experiencing normal brain activity and sleep-wake cycles, which distinguishes LiS from other conditions.
+It can help providers determine if you have normal brain activity and sleep-wake cycles.
+These distinguish LiS from other conditions.

-• Evoked potentials: These are tests that measure the electrical activity in certain areas of your brain and spinal cord in response to stimulation, such as pain, auditory or visual stimulation.
-Healthcare providers use these tests to assess the damaged responses in your brainstem and the preserved responses in your brain.
+• Evoked potentials: These tests measure electrical activity in certain areas of your brain and spinal cord in response to stimulation.

 • Electromyography: This test measures how well your muscles and nerves work.
-Healthcare providers may use this test to rule out damage to your muscles and nerves.
+It can rule out damage to your muscles and nerves (not your brain).

-• Blood tests: A metabolic panel, particularly checking blood sodium levels, can help determine if pontine myelinolysis is the cause.
+• Blood tests: A metabolic panel can help determine if pontine myelinolysis is the cause.

-• Cerebrospinal fluid (CSF) examination: This test can help determine if an infection or autoimmune condition is causing your symptoms.
+• Cerebrospinal fluid (CSF) exam: This test can help determine if an infection or autoimmune condition is causing your symptoms.

 Advertisement